spryker/spryker-docs/docs/scos/dev/troubleshooting/troubleshooting-spryker-in-cloud-issues/missing-migration-files.md

 ## Solution

 1. Check if the files are not under ignore (f.e. gitignore) and added to the version control system (f.e. github).
-2. Check that during the deployment the files are not removed (f.e. check if during the deployment you are not using the ```console propel:migration:delete``` comand that removes migrations).
+2. Check that during the deployment the files are not removed (f.e. check if during the deployment you are not using the ```console propel:migration:delete``` command that removes migrations).